 The Atlantic Forestry Centre (AFC) facilities are located in Fredericton, New Brunswick and Corner Brook, Newfoundland and Labrador.
 Our researchers play a vital role in regional and national forestry research programs and global issues.
 Opportunities exist to enhance research capacity by partnering with local universities and industry.

 The Fredericton site includes state-of-the-art research laboratories, a comprehensive insect and disease collection facility, and a sophisticated climate-controlled greenhouse/nursery complex.
-Researchers here are investigating, among other things, new methods of integrated pest management, forest health, gene conservation to preserve biodiversity, somatic embryogenesis and gene manipulation to improve timber production, effects of air pollution and climate change, and computer-based management planning tools.
+Researchers here are investigating, among other things, new methods of integrated pest management, forest health, gene conservation to preserve biodiversity, somatic embryogenesis and gene manipulation to improve timber production, climate change impacts and adaptation, and computer-based management planning tools.

-AFC is also responsible for the Acadia Research Forest, a unique research tool where permanent research plots are located.
+AFC is also responsible for the 10 000 hectare Acadia Research Forest, a unique research tool where permanent research plots are located.

 Contact